KeithWilliamsGMIT/Emerging-Technologies-Tensorflow/README.md

 jupyter notebook
 ```

 The notebook file is called `tensorflow.ipynb`.
+Note that to be able to run this notebook you will need to install both Python 3.5 and TensorFlow.
+The easiest way to do this is by installing [Anaconda](https://www.anaconda.com/download/).

 ## Problems to solve